 For example, when a person/business (the obligee) seeks the services of a construction company (principal), the obligee will typically want to make sure that they are protected from damages they can incur as a result of negligence on the part of the principal.
 The construction company can sometimes fail to carry out the project up to required standards, or it can fail to pay subcontractors during the project.

 In such cases, the losses and debt incurred can become the burden of the project owner (the obligee), because subcontractors can choose to sue the obligee if the business does not honor their contract.
 Bonds issued by a principal ensures that the obligee can make a claim against the bond for any damages incurred.

 When a principal requires a bond, they typically obtain it from an insurance company referred to as the surety.
 The surety extends a bond offer to the principal in exchange for monthly premiums.
-When an obligee makes a claim on a bond, the surety will honor the claim and later seek compensation from the involved principal.
-The bond holder and surety will, therefore, agree on the bond amount, premiums, and method of payment when a claim is made.
+When an obligee claims a bond, the surety will honor the claim and later seek compensation from the involved principal.
+The bondholder and surety will, therefore, agree on the bond amount, premiums, and method of payment when a claim is made.

 They are part credit, part insurance

-An Illinois bond, therefore, serve two important roles.
+An Illinois bond, therefore, serves two important roles.
 They are part credit to the involved principal, and part insurance to the obligee.
 When an obligee obtains the services of a bonded principal, they can enjoy an extra level of security to the services that they receive.
-If the bond holder violates the terms of the contract, the obligee can make a claim against the bond and be compensated for damages incurred.
+If the bondholder violates the terms of the contract, the obligee can claim the bond and be compensated for damages incurred.

 On the other hand, IL bonds also act as an extension of credit to the principal.
 When a claim is made against the bond by an obligee, the bonded does not have to incur high out of pocket expenses.
 This is because the surety will typically honor the claim, and later seek compensation from the involved principal.